-- Get a friend to stay. - Go and stay with a friend. - Consult the police, tell them what danger you're in, and ask them what they can do about it.
-(See our website for more information). - Consult a solicitor about your legal rights and how to take out an injunction.
+- Get a friend to stay. - Go and stay with a friend. - Consult the police, tell them what danger you're in, ask them what they can do about it. - Consult a solicitor about your legal rights and how to take out an injunction.